cs1302uga/cs1302-ce23/README.md

 by Maven.

 1. Using Maven, create a project subdirectory for this exercise called `cs1302-ce23-mvn` with a primary package called `cs1302.ce23`.
+Once this command completes successfully, you will have a `cs1302-ce23-mvn` subdirectory contained within your original `cs1302-ce23` directory.
 In your notes, write down the full command that you used to accomplish this.

 1. Change into the `cs1302-ce23-mvn` directory that you just created using Maven, then update the POM so that the project works with Java 8.
 After that, use Git to track the `pom.xml`, then commit it to the repository.

-1. Delete the Maven-generated driver (i.e., `src/main/java/cs1302/ce23/App.java`) and the unit test files (i.e., you can remove the entire `src/test` subdirectory), then move the `.java` files provided with the exercise into their proper locations under `src/main/java` according to their package statements.
+1. Delete the Maven-generated driver (i.e., `src/main/java/cs1302/ce23/App.java`) and the unit test files (i.e., you can remove the entire `src/test` subdirectory), then move (using `git mv`) the `.java` files provided with the exercise into their proper locations under `src/main/java` according to their package statements.
 Take special care to use `git mv` instead of just `mv` when moving the files so that Git can still keep track of them!
    * Once everything is in place, stage and commit the changes that you've made so far.
+At this point, executing `git status` should say "nothing to commit (working directory clean)".

 1. **Next, use Maven to compile the code.** We hope that you notice that you did not need to manually compile the files according their dependencies -- Maven did it for you!